 Most importantly, I’ve learned to take a step back from the hard-charging life of a professional ski racer and slow down, enjoy each day and find balance in my life.
 Today, I have a more holistic view of life.
-I’ve become curious about nutrition, essential oils and leading a well-rounded, mindful life.
+I’ve become curious about nutrition, I have gone back to nature using essential oils and leading a well-rounded, mindful life.
 And I’m passionate about sharing what I’ve learned with others.

 I also rekindled my love for paddling, something I’ve done since I was a kid growing up in Lac Beauport, Quebec.
 When I returned to paddling in 2009, SUP racing had become popular in Tahoe, where I live with my husband, Jay, and our 5-year son, Jaxi.
 SUP racing gave me an opportunity to satisfy my competitive side, while also protecting my head.
 These days, when I fall, I land in the water.
 I was immediately hooked on the sport and continue to race to this day.
 My next race is the Tahoe Cup at Donner Lake on May 27.

-In 2010, my husband, Jay, and I took over a SUP store on the west shore of Tahoe.
-About 10 months later, an amazing piece of lakefront property became available and we opened Watermans Landing beach café and paddle shop.
+In 2010, my husband, Jay, and I created a lifestyle brand called Tahoe Waterman.
+About 10 months later, an amazing piece of lakefront property became available on the shore of Lake Tahoe and we opened Waterman's beach café and paddle shop center.
 Through Waterman’s, I’ve found a new way to help women conquer their fears—by taking them paddling.

 At the start of each session, I present each woman in my class with something I call the Waterman’s Challenge.
 I ask them to lie prone on their paddleboard and paddle through a course I know will challenge them, but that they’ll be able to finish.